Living Sober Sucks

 I liked getting drunk, smoking pot, doing narcotics and taking the occasional pill.
 I liked getting high.
 Knowing that I will never catch a buzz again sucks.
 Knowing that I will never drink again sucks.

-At almost 5 years sober (4yrs, 11mos), I can honestly say that many areas of my life are far better, and I don’t ever want to go back to drinking.
+At over 7 years 11 months sober, I can honestly say that many areas of my life are far better and I dont ever want to go back to drinking.
 I respect myself and my body more.
 I respect my mind and my willpower more.
 I have closer friendships.
-I don’t have debt and unnecessary drama in my life.
+I don't have unnecessary debt and unnecessary drama in my life.

-The areas of my life that still suck are things like: lowered self-confidence, frustration at self-imposed limitations, loneliness, boredom or depression.
-My problems, self-pity and depression like to tempt me into drinking again.
+The areas of my life that still suck are things like: frustration at self-imposed limitations, loneliness, boredom or depression.
+These thoughts and feelings are often a result of thinking that drinking would make me popular, have no limitations and take away the boredom and loneliness.
+I see others drink socially and they appear to have what I desire.
+My thoughts like to tempt me into drinking again.
 But I know that drinking will not fix my problems, cure my depression or relieve self-pity.
 It would just make things worse.

-So not ever being able to get high, buzzed or drunk again sucks, but the rest of my life doesn’t suck.
+Not ever being able to get high, buzzed or drunk again sucks, however, the rest of my life doesnt suck.
 This is a very strange position to be in.

-The reason I am touching on this subject is because I have been asked this question by quite a few people lately.
+I'm touching on this subject because I have been asked this question by quite a few people.

 Why the title